rust-embedded/riscv/riscv-semihosting/README.md

 A major difference between this library and `cortex-m-semihosting` is that there are mandatory features to choose the privilege level at which the semihosting calls are executed.
-The "machine-mode" feature will cause the macros in `export` to execute the semihosting operation in an interrupt-free context, while "user-mode" causes them to just execute the operation.
-Failure to select one of these two features will cause a compiler error.
+The *machine-mode (M-mode)* feature will cause the macros in `export` to execute the semihosting operation in an interrupt-free context, while *user-mode (U-mode)* causes them to just execute the operation.
+By default, M-mode is used.
+You can activate the U-mode via the `u-mode` feature.

 # Minimum Supported Rust Version (MSRV)